 Configure focused apps using the hosted feature layer views that you created.
 A few suggestions are as follows:

-- Add the public view layer to a public awareness app to show areas with a higher risk of coyote encounters.
+- Add the public viewing layer (Coyotes_Oakville_PublicView) to a public awareness app to show areas with a higher risk of coyote encounters.
 Symbolize the layer as a heat map to emphasize areas with a higher density of coyote activity.
-For an example, see this coyote sightings public viewer app.
+For an example that uses the Basic Viewer app template, see this coyote sightings public viewer app.